 Yag Capsulotomy – What is that?

 Have you been hearing about a second cataract that you may develop after investing in your eyes?
 Cataracts do not come back after surgery.
 There is a normal clear membrane which is behind the lens called the “posterior capsule” which helps to hold the lens in place.
 This membrane sometimes becomes cloudy weeks to years after cataract surgery.
 In this case, a simple laser procedure called “YAG laser” can be performed to clear this membrane.
 No IV anesthesia is required.
 Your eye will first be dilated.
 Next you receive a few drops of numbing eye drops, and sit in a chair for this procedure.
 The Yag Capsulotomy is not included as a part of your cataract surgery and is separately billable to your insurance.
 Typically, this film will not return, but rarely the opening in the membrane will tighten up over time and pull to obscure some of your view.
 If this were to happen, the Yag Laser could simply be repeated once again.

 What to Expect From Your Visit

 You will be able to choose the method for your surgery as well as the types of lenses placed.
-The Basic lens provided for with your insurance offers distance-only which is anything past your fingertips and beyond.
-With astigmatism pre-operatively, you will need glasses for all activities after surgery with a basic lens to see your best.
+The Basic lens provided by your insurance offers distance only, which is anything past your fingertips and beyond.
+With astigmatism pre-operatively, you will need glasses for all activities after surgery with a basic lens.
 Everyone will need readers after cataract surgery with a basic lens.
-If you want more to help make your busy lifestyle free from the hassle of on again and off again glasses, consider upgrading your eyes with specialty upgraded lenses.
+If you want more to help make your busy life free from the hassle of glasses, consider upgrading your eyes with specialty upgraded lenses.